Skip to main content

 12th Year Campaign and partner materials

-Otterbot is a free texting service designed to help Washington students navigate financial aid for college and career education.
-Students can access Otterbot via text message 24 hours a day, seven days a week.
+OtterBot is a free texting service designed to help Washington students navigate financial aid for college and career education.
+Students can access OtterBot via text message 24 hours a day, seven days a week.
 Text "Hi Otter" to 360-928-7281Learn more.

 Financial aid event materials